finspec/finspec-spec/documentation/schema_def_3.0.md

 <a name="isFinal"></a>isFinal | `boolean` | **Required**<br/>Is this a final state?
 Can not transition to any further state.
 <a name="stateisDefaultError"></a>isDefaultError | `boolean` | **Optional (default to `FALSE`)**<br/>Is this the default state/message for rejection

-**NOTE:** Within a state objects, it is expected that exactly one state is marked as `isInitial`, and a second state is marked as `isFinal`.
+**NOTE:** Within state objects, it is expected that exactly one state is marked as `isInitial`, and a second state is marked as `isFinal`.

 ### <a name="eventObject"></a>event